Preparing and Using Demonstrative Evidence

 2. Admissibility of Scientific Experiments

-Where there is a sufficient scientific basis to produce uniform and reasonably reliable results, the results of scientific tests are admissible.
+In fact, where there is a sufficient scientific basis to produce uniform and reasonably reliable results, the results of scientific tests are admissible.
 See Windmere.
 Inc. v.
 International Ins.
 Co., 105 N.J.
 373 (1987) (citing Romano v.
 Kimmelman, 96 N.J.
 66,80 (1984) (pertaining to criminal trials).
-In order to admit results of scientific tests, reliability of such evidence must be demonstrated by showing that scientific technique has gained general acceptance within scientific community.
-Upon showing that the scientific technique has gained general acceptance within the scientific community, courts will take judicial notice of given instrument’s reliability and will admit in evidence results of tests from such instrument without requiring further proof.
+Thus, in order to admit results of scientific tests, a demonstration that scientific technique has gained general acceptance within the scientific community shows the reliability of such evidence.
+Furthermore, upon showing that the scientific technique has gained general acceptance within the scientific community, courts will take judicial notice of given instrument’s reliability and will admit in evidence results of tests from such instrument without requiring further proof.
 See id. at 3 78- 79.

-The general rule in New Jersey regarding the admissibility of scientific test results is that if the equipment or the methodology used is proven to have a high degree of scientific reliability, and if the testis performed or administered by qualified persons, the results will be admissible at trial.
+In fact, the general rule in New Jersey regarding the admissibility of scientific test results is that if the equipment or the methodology used is proven to have a high degree of scientific reliability, and if the testis performed or administered by qualified persons, the results will be admissible at trial.
 See State v.
 Chapman, 156 N.J.Super.
 35, 38 (1978).
-Where an experiment is governed by statutory provisions or by certain well-known procedures, the examiner must perform the examination in accordance with such guidelines.
+Moreover, where statutory provisions or certain well-known procedures govern an experiment, the examiner must perform the examination in accordance with such guidelines.
 See Romano, supra, 96 N.J. at 41.

 The reliability of scientific evidence must be weighed against prejudice in light of the context in which the evidence is offered, and where expert testimony is sufficiently reliable to assist the jury, it should be admitted despite some countervailing dangers.
 See Provide v.
 McLaughlin, 195 N.J.Super.
 396, 402-03 (Law Div.
 1984).
-Any dispute as to the results and interpretation of scientific testing goes to its weight, rather than to its admissibility, and should be determined by the jury.
+Any dispute as to the results and interpretation of scientific testing goes to its weight, rather than to its admissibility, and the jury should determine it.
 See id. at 405.

 a.
 Admissibility of Blood Alcohol Results

-In its totality, the breathalyzer produces a scientifically accurate measure of a person’s blood alcohol level.
+In fact, in its totality, the breathalyzer produces a scientifically accurate measure of a person’s blood alcohol level.
 See State v.
 Johnson, 42 N.J.
 146 (1964).
-Results of breathalyzer tests shall generally be admissible in evidence when the breathalyzer instrument is in proper working order, is administered by a qualified operator and is used in accordance with accepted procedures.
+Results of breathalyzer tests shall generally be admissible in evidence when the breathalyzer instrument is in proper working order, a qualified operator administered it and used it in accordance with accepted procedures.
 See Romano, supra 96 N.J. at 82; see also Johnson, supra 42 N.J. at 171 (1964).
 Additionally, breathalyzer tests must be taken within a reasonable time after arrest.
 See State v.
 Tischio, 107 N.J. at 504, 522 (1987).

-3. Admissibility of Experiments or Demonstrations lnvolving Physical Evidence To Be Conducted By The Jury
+3. The Jury Conducts Admissibility of Experiments or Demonstrations lnvolving Physical Evidence

 “An experiment or demonstration is proper when conducted by the jury with the use of exhibits properly submitted to it for the purpose of testing the truth of statements made by witnesses or duplicating tests made by witnesses in open court.”
 Fiorino v.
 Sears Roebuck and Co., 309 N.J.
 Super.
 556, 569 (App.
 Div.
 1998) (quoting Geo.
 C. Christopher & Son.
 Inc. v.
 Kansas Paint & Color Co..
 Inc..
 525 P.2d 626 (1974)).
 It is not an abuse of discretion to allow an exhibit into the jury room as long as any jury experimentation therewith was within the scope of the evidence presented at trial: “See id. (citing Commonwealth v.
 Pixel, 680 N.E.2d 101 (1997)).